Fibroadenomas of the Breast: Causes, Symptoms, and Treatment

 If you or your doctor feels a breast lump, your doctor first does a physical exam and asks about your medical history.

-If you’re younger than 30, your doctor examines the fibroadenoma with ultrasound.
+If you’re younger than 30, your doctor will likely examine the fibroadenoma with ultrasound.

-If you're older than 35, your doctor uses a mammogram to look at the fibroadenoma.
+If you're older than 35, your doctor will likely use both an ultrasound and a mammogram to look at the fibroadenoma.

 No matter your age, your doctor also may do a biopsy to look at the type of cells in the fibroadenoma.